 - Do your kids like school?

 When you prepare as a parent for parent-teacher conferences, you help set your child up for a better learning environment.
-Taking the time to prepare questions and information lets your child’s teacher know that you are an aware parent that is caring and concerned about your child, whether they are doing great and making all A’s, struggling, or somewhere in between.
+Taking the time to prepare questions and information lets your child’s teacher know that you are an aware parent who is caring and concerned about your child, whether they are doing great and making all A’s, struggling, or somewhere in between.
 There are some specific things you can do to create a partnership with your child’s teacher so that your child has a terrific school year.

 Parent-teacher conference time is not just about hearing what your child’s teacher has to say, it is also about what you convey to the teacher so they can best help your child.
 When you prepare for the meeting with a Parent-Teacher Conference Form, you increase the power of the conference a hundred-fold.